getappmap/appmap-js/packages/scanner/doc/labels/audit.md

   - update-in-get-request
 ---

-Indicates that a function is writing an audit record.
+Writes an audit record, i.e. a permanent record of some application activity.